iterative/dvc.org/static/docs/command-reference/run.md

   confirmation.

-- `--ignore-build-cache` - This options has an effect if an equivalent stage file exists (same dependencies, outputs, and command to execute) which has been already executed and is up to date.
-In this case, `dvc run` won't normally execute the command again.
+- `--ignore-build-cache` - This options has an effect if an equivalent stage file exists (same dependencies, outputs, and `command` to execute) which has been already executed and is up to date.
+In this case, `dvc run` won't normally execute the `command` again.
 The exception is when the existing stage is considered always changed (see `--always-changed` option).
-This option gives a way to forcefully execute the command anyway.
-It's useful if the command is non-deterministic (meaning it produces different outputs from the same list of inputs).
+This option gives a way to forcefully execute the `command` anyway.
+Useful if the command's code is non-deterministic (meaning it produces different outputs from the same list of inputs).

-- `--remove-outs` (_deprecated_) - remove stage outputs before executing the command.
+- `--remove-outs` (_deprecated_) - remove stage outputs before executing the `command`.
 If `--no-exec` specified outputs are removed anyway.
 See `dvc remove` as well for more details.
 This is the default behavior.

 - `--no-commit` - do not save outputs to cache.
 A DVC-file is created, and an entry is added to `.dvc/state`, while nothing is added to the cache.
-(The `dvc status` command will report that the file is `not in cache`.)
+  (`dvc status` will report that the file is `not in cache`.)
 Useful when running different experiments and you don't want to fill up your cache with temporary files.
 Use `dvc commit` when ready to commit the results to cache.